NepiRaw/Stremio-IntellDebridSearch/docs/ARCHITECTURE.md

 # Stremio IntellDebridSearch Addon - Architecture Documentation

 ## Overview

-The Stremio IntellDebridSearch Addon is a sophisticated streaming addon that provides intelligent torrent search and debrid service integration for Stremio.
-This document describes the complete system architecture, including all components, their interactions, and the unified parsing system implemented through comprehensive refactoring.
+Stremio IntellDebridSearch is a modular, content-agnostic streaming addon for Stremio. <br> It provides intelligent torrent search, unified parsing, and seamless integration with multiple debrid services. <br>
+This document is designed for developers, maintainers, and stakeholders to understand the system’s architecture, how its components interact, and how to extend or debug it.
+No prior knowledge of the codebase is required.

 ## Table of Contents